 The basic requirements for achieving a Degree or Certificate in a specific discipline are noted in the following "List of Courses."
 Some disciplines provide a sample course sequence that suggests how to schedule the classes to make the most of a student's time on campus.
-For information about when each course is offered, consult the current semester's Schedule of Classes, which is available online at www.moorpark-college.edu. and on campus about five weeks prior to the start of each semester.
-The on-line schedule will have the most up-to-date and accurate course information that may have changed after the publication of the hard copy.
+For information about when each course is offered, consult the current semester's Schedule of Classes, available online at www.moorparkcollege.edu.
+The on-line schedule will have the most up-to-date and accurate course information.
 Occasionally there may be changes concerning course numbers, titles, units of credit, prerequisites, hours, or course descriptions made after publication of the Catalog.
 Efforts will be made through the Schedules of Classes, public media, and at the time of registration, to notify students of any changes other than as described in the Catalog.